THE STORY OF KUMUSHA

 Ripe fruits on the nose.
 Apple, peach, lemon zest and winter melon which follow through on the palate.
 Integrated rich textured mouthfeel with a vibrant long finish.

-Chenin blanc, Semillon and Viognier was in old French oak barrels for 12 months.
+Naturally fermented Chenin blanc, Colombar and Semillon was in old French oak barrels for 12 months.
 The Roussanne was in old French oak Foudre for 12 months.
 Wine on its gross lees for entire period with MLF completed 100%.

 Bright, dark and red fruits dominate the nose.
 Ripe cherries, plums and mulberries.
 Fresh on the palate with flavours of pomegranate and strawberry coming through.
 Subtle tannins giving you a dry and gripping finish.